Did you know that Beacon is developing a new program to support schools working with industry to create pathways into employment?

 What is the Vocational Placement Pilot Program (VPPP)?

 The Vocational Placement Pilot Program (VPPP) is a great way to offer students a placement and get involved in work exposure opportunities for students in your community.
-The VPPP is a pilot program launched in 2021 by the Beacon Foundation and the Department of Education.
+The VPPP is a pilot program launched in 2021 by the Beacon Foundation and the Department of Education in Tasmania.

 We are also inviting feedback from employers about how they would like to connect with the schools in their community to interact and influence your future workforce.

 “Working with Beacon benefits our business by showcasing our trades to students, so they understand what career pathways we offer before committing to an apprenticeship.
 Work placement allows us to see the student operate in a real-world environment to ensure they are the correct fit for our business.
 Partnering with schools allows for industry guidance and contribution to student work preparation.”

 - Work placements are part of the VET course.

 - Placements allow a student to learn more about a field of work through practical work and develop technical skills related to their education.